 High dropout rates are one trend that is consistent in all youth sports.
 According to the National Alliance for Youth Sports, 70% of children will drop out of sports by the age of 13.
 As coaches and parents, we can help our athletes develop a solid sports foundation that will keep them involved with the sport throughout their life.
-Here's what you can do to develop a successful athlete.
+Here are five youth coaching tips to help you develop a successful athlete.

 Not every athlete on your team is headed for a college sports scholarship.
 In fact, it might be fair to say that majority of your team is in it, because they love to play.
 According to a 2014 George Washington University study, 9 of 10 kids said “fun” is the main reason they participate in sports.
 When they were asked to define "fun", "winning" was No. 48 (out of 81) on their list.
 Competition and enjoyment do not have to be mutually exclusive.
 If your athletes are not having fun, they are probably not going to want to stick around for long.
 Of course, there are aspects of sports that no one particularly enjoys, such as conditioning or early morning practice, but as long as the experience as a whole is fun, student-athletes will be less likely to quit.